Tattoo Removal & Ink Fading

-With recent advances in lasers, specifically the development of Q-switched lasers, tattoo removal has become the most effective, safe method to erase or fade these unwanted tattoos.
+With recent advances in lasers, specifically the development of Q-switched lasers, tattoo removal has become the most effective, and safest method to erase or fade these unwanted tattoos.

-Skinspirations uses Q-switched lasers including the new Cynosure RevLite Si laser that can produce different wavelengths to target several colors.
+Skinspirations uses the Cynosure RevLite SI Q-switched laser, which can remove tattoos with multiple colors.
 The laser targets tattoo ink under the surface of the skin with short bursts of power, causing the ink to fragment into particles.
 These particles are then carried away by the body's immune system during the weeks following each treatment.
-Each treatment breaks up more of the pigment particles that are responsive to these wavelengths to produce eventual fading.
+Each treatment breaks up more pigment particles producing progressive fading of the tattoo.

 Fading the ink for a new tattoo

 Many of our tattoo patients want to replace an old tattoo with a new one, and usually, after just 1-3 treatments to fade the original, tattoo artists can often create the new one with no visible evidence that another tattoo had been in the same place.

 You may have heard that tattoo reduction treatments are painful, but at Skinspirations, we make sure the treatments are as comfortable as possible.
 Anesthetic is applied before the treatment to make the session itself completely painless.